Uterine inflammation in female dogs: symptoms and treatment

 Fever

-If it turns out that your female dog has uterine inflammation, it can of course be very sad.
-But there is a lot of help available.
+If your female dog is diagnosed with uterine inflammation, it can be worrying, but help is available.

-The disease can develop quickly and your female dog can become very unwell.
-The disease is considered an emergency and it is therefore important to see a vet immediately if you suspect that your female dog is suffering from uterine inflammation.
+The condition can develop quickly, and your dog can become very unwell.
+It's considered an emergency, so see a vet immediately if you suspect uterine inflammation.

-If your female dog is found to have uterine inflammation, the most common option is surgery to remove both the uterus and ovaries.
+If your female dog is diagnosed with uterine inflammation, the most common treatment is surgery to remove both the uterus and ovaries.

 Spayed female dogs and uterine inflammation

-A neutered female dog cannot get uterine inflammation, as neutering is the only way to prevent the disease.
-If you have a female dogs that has not been neutered and is showing symptoms, you should make sure you see a vet immediately.
-Unfortunately, it is not possible to prevent the disease in unneutered female dog.
+A spayed female dog cannot develop uterine inflammation, as spaying is the only way to prevent the condition.
+If you have an unspayed female dog showing symptoms, see a vet immediately.
+Unfortunately, there's no way to prevent the disease in unspayed female dogs.